 A vessel equipped with hybrid diesel-electric propulsion is a viable solution for large vessels (e.g., reported 15-17% saving with the Scombrus, an 81m French pelagic vessel, or smaller vessels like the "MDV-1 Immanuel" having a special shape and the diesel-electric propulsion that can provide 60% fuel and CO2 savings compared to comparable fishing vessels81).
 Transitioning to an electrical system reduces the carbon footprint but will not remove it entirely.
 Hybrid systems would not be of significant benefit to all vessels using mobile gears because of their need for high engine power most of the time.82 Reduction from electrification will also depend on how electricity is produced by a national entity (hydroelectricity, coal, etc.).
 The electrical energy consumed onboard is sometimes directed to refrigeration chambers onboard that may be extensive (as large as cooling 2,000 tonnes of fish for larger pelagic vessels).
-Auxiliary electrical engines may also be used onboard for gear operations and to maintain the vessel at sea while switching the main engine.83
+Auxiliary electrical engines may also be used onboard for gear operations and to maintain the vessel at sea while switching the main engine.83 a regulation misfit that obstacles LNG onboard for vessels < 500GT (not allowing storage of LNG cylinders on board), and other technical barriers (lower volume density of LNG requiring more storage capacity, security onboard, toxicity), or using the waste oils, or carbon-free fuel such as bio-methanol or using an additive to the fuel to improve engine power energy efficiency.

 The use of alternative fuel is also being explored for the fishing sector.
-For example, there are cases of pelagic vessels fuelled with LNG.^{84,6} If a 10-20% fuel use reduction is expected with hybrid diesel propulsion, the expectation is 35% more with LNG.
-However, in France, the project identified a regulation misfit that obstacles LNG onboard for vessels < 500GT (not allowing storage of LNG cylinders on board), and other technical barriers (lower volume density of LNG requiring more storage capacity, security onboard, toxicity), or using the waste oils, or carbon-free fuel such as bio-methanol or using an additive to the fuel to improve engine power energy efficiency.
+For example, there are cases of pelagic vessels fuelled with LNG.
+If a 10-20% fuel use reduction is expected with hybrid diesel propulsion, the expectation is 35% more with LNG.
+However, in France, the project identified

-If technologies to reduce fuel use in fisheries already exist, the uptake by the sector is low.85 There are barriers that prevent the full uptake of such innovation in the EU fishing sector (Section 4.1).
+If technologies to reduce fuel use in fisheries already exist, the uptake by the sector is low.
+There are barriers that prevent the full uptake of such innovation in the EU fishing sector (Section 4.1).

-6 Note: Retrofit in Norway, in the Netherlands for large pelagics. or in France (the "Fregate" project in 2013).
+&lt;sup>6 Note: For example, Retrofit in Norway, in the Netherlands for large pelagics or in France (the "Fregate" project in 2013).